 - All operators of compaction, crushing or composting equipment are skilled at undertaking all tasks required of them - 2.
-Al those who inspect or direct the placement of incoming wastes are capable of accurate data recording and skilled at identifying wastes that are unacceptable. - Using, inspecting, repairing and replacing IWMC emergency and monitoring equipment - 4.
+All those who inspect or direct the placement of incoming wastes are capable of accurate data recording and skilled at identifying wastes that are unacceptable. - Using, inspecting, repairing and replacing IWMC emergency and monitoring equipment - 4.
 Activating communication and alarm systems - 5.
 Appropriate response to fire and other emergencies - 6.
 Responding to water pollution incidents - 7.
 Procedures for managing incoming waste other than acceptable wastes - 8.
 Rejecting waste not accepted at the IWMC - 9.
 Procedures for stopping compost feedstock deliveries - 10.
 Feedstock quality control - 11.
 Mixing feedstocks - 12.
 Compost documentation and record keeping

-- 13. Temperature reading in compost system
+13. Temperature reading in compost system

-- 14. Sampling techniques for samples to be analyzed by laboratories
+14. Sampling techniques for samples to be analyzed by laboratories

-- 15. Data entry and record keeping
+15. Data entry and record keeping

-- 16. Safety
+16. Safety

-- 17. All those who operate water sampling or testing are familiar with process required for testing and sample preservation procedures, to a standard approved by the EPA
+17. All those who operate water sampling or testing are familiar with process required for testing and sample preservation procedures, to a standard approved by the EPA documented and recorded in Councils files.

-Compost site employees will be sent to attend compost courses such as those offered by Ministry of Environment and Energy.
-Staff training procedures and materials will be documented and recorded in Councils files.
 Re-training will take place when needed.